 Furthermore, Australia has two distinct climatic zones depending on location.
 The tropical zone in the north only experiences two distinct seasons, the summer which is wet and the winter which is dry, throughout the year this region experiences very warm temperatures.

 The temperate zone lies in the south, below the tropic of cancer and experiences four distinct seasons with warm days and mild nights in the summer and spring and cooler but still sunny days in the winter.
 The only snowfall you are likely to see in Australia is confined to the mountains in the south-east.

 Things to do in Australia

-The Rocks is one of the most visited areas of the city being the site that both Sydney and the country of Australia were founded.
-It is easily the oldest area of Sydney and is found at the foot of the world famous Sydney Harbour Bridge.
-In this area, you can find an excellent selection of cosmopolitan cafes and restaurants in buildings which have been preserved from the colonial era.
+The Rocks is one of the most visited areas of the city being the site where both Sydney and the country of Australia were founded.
+It is easily the oldest area of Sydney and is found at the foot of the world-famous Sydney Harbour Bridge.
+In this area, you can find an excellent selection of cosmopolitan cafes and restaurants in buildings that have been preserved from the colonial era.
 Attractions in this district of the city include the Museum of Contemporary Art and Cadman Cottage which is the oldest building in Sydney and was originally built as a barracks in 1816.

 Then, of course, there is always Bondi beach which is one of the most famous beaches in the country and offers all of the sunning, surfing and swimming you would expect from an Australian beach.

 One of the most famous sites in the country is, of course, Ayers Rock or Uluru which is an icon of Australia’s aborigine heritage.
 This enormous 3.6 km long outcrop reaches 348m high and looks particularly impressive against the surrounding flat country.